How to Run a Weekly Business Review: The 90-Minute System That Prevents 80% of Business Fires

 Mistake 3: Not Documenting

-Writing feels slow.
-Mental review feels efficient.
-But mental review doesn’t create a historical record.
-You can’t see patterns across 12 weeks if nothing’s documented.
+Why it happens: Writing feels slow and mental review feels efficient, but mental review doesn’t create a historical record, so you can’t see patterns across 12 weeks if nothing is documented.

-Writing forces clarity.
-“Had a good week” becomes specific: “Closed 2 clients, fixed retention system, launched lead magnet.”
-One is feeling.
+How to avoid: Writing forces clarity; “had a good week” turns into “closed 2 clients, fixed retention system, launched lead magnet.”
+One is a feeling.
 One is data.

-Historical record enables pattern recognition.
-By week 12, you have 12 documented weeks.
-Which sales approaches worked?
-What caused revenue drops?
-When do you typically hit capacity?
-Documentation answers these.
+A historical record enables pattern recognition.
+By week 12, you have 12 documented weeks, so you can see which sales approaches worked, what caused revenue drops, and when you typically hit capacity.

-One coach ran mental reviews for 6 months.
-Felt productive.
-Hired first team member—couldn’t explain what works because nothing was documented.
-Rebuilt from memory.
-Took 40 hours.
+One coach ran mental reviews for 6 months and felt productive.
+When she hired her first team member, she couldn’t explain what works because nothing was documented and rebuilding from memory took 40 hours.

 Documentation creates leverage.
 Memory doesn’t scale.